rangta10/Replicating-Network-Architecture-for-an-Energy-Company/README.md

-# Replicating Network Architecture for a Government-Owned Energy Company
+# Replicating Network Architecture for an Energy Company

 ## Project Overview

-This project focuses on replicating the real-world enterprise network architecture of a government-owned energy company using EVE-NG (Emulated Virtual Environment – Next Generation).
+This project focuses on replicating the real-world enterprise network architecture of an energy company using EVE-NG (Emulated Virtual Environment – Next Generation).

 The lab simulates a production-grade corporate infrastructure including ISP connectivity, firewall redundancy, core switching, distribution layers, and end-user networks.